 - Match communications strategies to specific platforms, technologies and channels (for example, Enterprise Social Networks).

 3. Manage, plan, monitor, measure and evaluate digital and social media activities and

 engagement with stakeholders and online communities, and consider legal and ethical

-- Determine appropriate integrated digital communication management approaches across platforms and technologies (including resource requirements);
+- Determine appropriate integrated digital communications management approaches across platforms and technologies (including resource requirements);

-- Assess relevant methods of evaluating digital communication strategies and plans (including outputs, outcomes, impact, data analytics, insights and reflective practice);
+- Assess relevant methods of evaluating digital communications strategies and plans (including outputs, outcomes, impact, data analytics, insights and reflective practice);

 - Critically reflect on privacy and security issues and legal responsibilities in areas such as online tracking, behavioural profiling, data protection, digital security, and social media usage;

 - Evaluate the ethical implications of the use of digital communications in developing,

 Specialist Diploma (Digital Communications) assessment;